trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 Howtos
 ======

-While the rest of this document provides all of the information one would need to construct and maintain a TriBITS project, this section provides short, succinct lists of the steps to accomplish a few common tasks.
+This section provides short, succinct lists of the steps to accomplish a few common tasks.
+Extra details are referenced.

 How to Add a new TriBITS Package
 --------------------------------